 More Conflict Ensues

-By this stage, many things have changed in the buyers’ business, so as they work on deciding who the specific supplier is, and they start talking specific costs, they revisit all of the reasons they are doing it in the first place.
+By this stage, many things have changed in the buyers’ business, so as they work on deciding who the specific supplier is, they start talking about specific costs, and revisit all of the reasons they are doing it in the first place.

 They Seek to Reduce Risk

-Either through social validation from other customers that have worked with a supplier, industry influencer recommendations, guarantees or trials, the buyer wants to reduce risk.
+Either through social validation from customer reviews, industry influencer recommendations, guarantees or trials, the buyer wants to reduce risk.
 The champion especially has put their reputation on the line and they are not only evaluating what it will do for their business, but also their own standing inside their organization.